Scuba Diving Bali

-Tulamben USAT Liberty shipwreck is one of the most popular scuba diving location in Bali.
+Tulamben USAT Liberty shipwreck is one of the most popular scuba diving locations in Bali.

 The Liberty wreck is located on Bali's East coast in the town called Tulamben.
 The locals have managed to organise proper logistics around the wreck including car parking, and tourist shops.
 Of course, most of the resorts and accommodation options are all concentrated in the area of where the wreck is located.
 Tulamben is located 2 and a half hour car trip away from Sanur, where most of Bali's dive centers are found.
 From Kuta or Seminyak, you can easily add an additional 30-45 minutes to the trip if you are planning to visit Tulamben.
 But although the trip is long it is undeniably beautiful as divers travel through the Bali island and passing by the famous active Agung Volcano.
 Generally with a trip starting at approximately 7AM from South Bali, divers will return back to their hotels at approximately 5-6PM at the latest which overall makes it a full day trip.